ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 DAY 7/8 - Black Sea Ferry

-Today we’ll board the Soviet-era Black Sea Ferry travelling from Odessa to Batumi, in Georgia.
+Today we’ll board a Soviet-era Black Sea Ferry travelling from Odessa to Batumi, capital of the Autonomous Republic of Adjara.

 We’ll spend two days on the ferry, sailing slowly and melancholically across the dark waters of the Soviet Mediterranean.